thejohnfreeman/python-typeclasses/README.rst

 How can we replicate type classes in Python?

-Decorate a method signature with a call to :func:`typeclass`, giving it the name of a type variable.
+Decorate a method signature with a call to ``typeclass``, giving it the name of a type variable.
 The decorator will check the signature to make sure that the type variable appears at least once in the type annotations of the parameters.
 Unlike Haskell, Python cannot infer the *return type* at a call